How to Whiten Clothes With Bleach – Naturally!

 Hydrogen peroxide is a gentle, eco-friendly alternative to bleach, often called “oxygen bleach.”
 When hydrogen peroxide breaks down, it releases an extra oxygen atom, which helps lift stains and whiten fabrics.
 What’s great is that after this process, it breaks down into plain water, leaving no harmful chemicals behind—just cleaner, whiter clothes!

 You can buy hydrogen peroxide at different strengths.
 The recipes listed above are all based on using 3% strength oxygen bleach.
 You can often find this at the very botttom or top shelf in the cleaning asile at your supermarket but they only sell in 200 mL quanties.
-If you want to buy in bul try the Good Clean Health Co.
+If you want to buy in bulk try the Good Clean Health Co.

 Storage Tip: Store hydrogen peroxide in a cool, dark place, ideally in its original container (which is usually opaque).
 Exposure to light can cause it to degrade and lose its effectiveness.
 Also, keep the bottle tightly sealed to prevent it from breaking down too quickly.